Specifications for the MiSeq i100 Series Instruments

 Output per flow cell for various read lengths

-What is read length?
 Sequence read length refers to the length of each sequenced DNA fragment and whether it is sequenced from one end (single read) or both ends (paired-end reads).
-For example, a 2 × 150 bp run generates two reads (forward and reverse) of 150 base pairs for each DNA fragment.
+For example, a 2 × 150 bp run generates two reads (forward and reverse) of 150 base pairs each for a single DNA fragment.
 Longer read lengths have a better probability of spanning repeats in the DNA sequence, while shorter read lengths can be cost-effective for counting methodologies where broad genome coverage is not required.

 Table 1.
 Yield Expectations Based on Read length.

-Specifications based on Illumina PhiX control library at supported cluster densities.
+Specifications based on Illumina PhiX control library at recommended loading concentration.

-5M and 25M flow cells available with platform release.
+5M and 25M flow cells available with platform release for both the MiSeq i100 and the MiSeq i100 Plus Systems.

-50M and 100M flow cells will be available starting in 2025 for the MiSeq i100 Plus System only.
+50M and 100M flow cells are available for the MiSeq i100 Plus System only.

 Reads passing filter per flow cell

-What are reads passing filter(PF)?
-The percentage of clusters passing chastity filtering, with each passing filter cluster providing a read (single-end reads) or two reads (paired-end reads).
-Clusters pass filter if no more than one base call has a chastity value below 0.6 in the first 25 cycles.
-Chastity is defined as the ratio of the brightest base intensity divided by the sum of the brightest and second brightest base intensities.
+Reads Passing Filter (%PF) is the percentage of clusters passing chastity filtering, providing one read (single-end reads) or two reads (paired-end reads).
 Single-end runs involve sequencing DNA from only one end and offer an economical alternative.
 Paired-end runs sequence both DNA ends for easier analysis of rearrangements, novel transcripts, and more.

 Table 2.
 Read Specifications

-5M and 25M flow cells available with platform release.
+5M and 25M flow cells available with platform release for both the MiSeq i100 and the MiSeq i100 Plus Systems.

-50M and 100M flow cells will be available starting in 2025 for the MiSeq i100 Plus System only.
+50M and 100M flow cells are available for the MiSeq i100 Plus System only.

 Quality scores